 There are many ways to get warmed up for a gardening session.
 Some of these are:

 When you do any of these before gardening, you will avoid that agonizing pain that occurs when you are putting your joints to work in the garden.

 *As with any exercise, you should always consult your physician.

 Use Joint-Protecting Gear

-Gardening doesn’t have to be done painstakingly.
+Gardening doesn’t have to be done with pain.
 You can wear protective gear that will provide support for your joints.
 Knee pads and cushions are a favorite among people who have issues with their joints, but still want to garden.
 These soft cushions will support your knees when you have to get down to the ground and pull out some weeds, or when you want to plant some seedlings.
 You can use a knee cushion for another purpose, which is sitting down, allowing for it to be even more useful than you thought it could be.

 Besides pads and cushions, you can set up some gardening benches when you need to perform a task while sitting down, but want to be off of the ground.
 You can avoid squatting, which puts undue pressure on your joints.
 You also get to avoid constantly sitting down and standing up when you have a good garden bench.
 The less you need to use your knees in your garden, the better chance you have at avoiding gardening with joint pain.

 Make your gardening experience more enjoyable by bringing the garden closer to you.
 What does that mean?
 Well, you can have raised beds made, as well as have garden paths installed.
 These solutions would help you avoid squatting, kneeling, and bending over to do something in your garden.

 When your garden beds are raised, you also make it easier to plant, weed, and fertilize anything in your garden.
 You can either stand or sit in a chair.
 When you plan the raised beds, make them have a height close to where your hips are.
 Also, you will want to ensure you can get to any part of the raised bed from either side of it.
 This will help you avoid over-extending your legs and keep your joints from succumbing to any additional pain.